Tranzakt-Financial-Services-Limited/Tranzakt-Payment-Gateway-React-SDK/readMe.md

 # Tranzakt Payment Platform (TPP) React SDK

-A Node.js library for seamless integration with TPP APIs.
+A React library for seamless integration with Tranzakt Payment Platform APIs.
 This SDK simplifies your integration by providing an intuitive interface for making API calls.

 ## Installation